 This was one of the early railway companies who wanted to create a long distance route north (82 miles) from Birmingham.
 Authorised by an act of Parliament in 1833, designed by the great Robert Stephenson and Joseph Locke, it opened in 1837.
-Starting in Birmingham, eventually from Curzon Street Station, which is now to be the HS2 Birmingham hub in the future.
+Starting in Birmingham, not from New Street at this time, but from Curzon Street Station, which is now to be the HS2 Birmingham hub in the future.

 The line went round through Perry Bar and Bescot (travellers down the M6 go past this as you approach the M6/M5 junction) before reaching Wolverhampton.
 The present line north follows the old line all the way to Warrington.
 The new line joined the Warrington and Newton Railway at Dallam (older readers will remember the shed here in steam days) and on to join the Liverpool and Manchester Railway (L&M) at what then was Newton Junction, now it is called Earlestown.
 The line to Richard Evans’ collieries went straight on here (see Acton Grange Wharf).
 That was the end of the railway but the company had negotiated running rights on the L&M to the cities at either end.